-Students will be required to be enrolled in at least 9 credits each term (in-person or online) to maintain their eligibility for CapU student housing.
+Students will be required to be enrolled in at least 9 credits each term (in-person or online) to maintain their eligibility for CapU Student Housing.

-When you are offered a room in residence, an email will be sent to your CapU email and residence portal.
+When you are offered a room in CapU Housing, an email will be sent to your CapU email and residence portal.
 The offer email contains information about how to proceed and accept your offer.
 The offer email also contains the deadline to accept the offer.
-If you don't accept your offer by the deadline, the offer will expire and your application will be cancelled.
+If you don’t accept your offer by the deadline, the offer will expire and your application will be cancelled.

 Contact housing for more information.

 By transit: CapU student fees include a U-Pass, giving students unlimited access to TransLink bus, rail and ferry services.
-To get between campus and residence, students catch the #212 bus to Phibbs Exchange and change to the #239 bus to CapU.
+To get between campus and student housing, students catch the #212 bus to Phibbs Exchange and change to the #239 bus to CapU.
 The total trip takes about 20 minutes.
 The #212 bus provides service every 30 minutes, and the #239 bus provides service every 10 to 12 minutes.
 Visit Translink Mobile Services for more details.

 By car: Limited parking is available on a first-come, first-served basis.
 Costs, if any, are still being considered.
 It is important to note that demand for parking spaces may, at times, exceed the space available.
 All vehicles must be registered with student housing upon move-in.
 Students are encouraged to use transit, cycle or car share.

 Demand for student housing is high.
 Students need access to safe, clean and comfortable housing that is also reasonable.
 The off-campus location is the first phase of student housing to meet that demand.
 Our goal is to provide student housing in on- and off-campus residences.
 Planning is underway as we look at options to best serve our campus community.
 Our longer-term plans include on-campus housing.

 Please visit Apply For Residence for detailed information and to submit your application.